amyfrancis97/DrivR-Base/README.md

 # DrivR-Base

 ## Introduction and Overview
-The following repository contains scripts for extracting feature information for single nucleotide variants of interest.
+The following repository contains scripts for extracting feature information for single nucleotide variants (SNV's) from different databases.

 ## Table of Contents